vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 They represent one of the most distinctive features of TeX systems and their applicability to an impossibly diverse range of use-cases.
-There are thousands upon thousands of these plugins available online.
+There are thousands upon thousands of these extensions available online.

 # Editors